 - Do not place or store gasoline or other flammable liquid containers inside the vehicle. - All pilot lights must be extinguished and appliances turned off while refilling the fuel tank or propane gas tank. - Never smoke while refilling vehicle fuel tank or propane gas tank. - Never use an open flame to test for propane gas leaks.
 Replace all protective covers and caps on propane system after filling.
-Make sure valve is closed and the door is latched securely. - Never connect natural gas to the propane gas system. - When lighting range burners, do not turn burner controls to "On" and allow gas to escape before lighting match.
+Make sure valve is closed and the door is latched securely. - Never connect natural gas to the propane gas system. - Do not turn burner controls to "On" and allow gas to escape before using ignitor or lighting a match.